 He served as the General Chair of the 1995 34th IEEE Conference on Decision and Control (CDC) in New Orleans.
 He was the Program Chair of the 30th IEEE CDC in England in 1991, and he served as the General Chair of the 1993 8th IEEE International Symposium on Intelligent Control in Chicago.

-Recognitions: He was the Honorary Chair of the 1996 4th IEEE Mediterranean Symposium on Control and Automation in Crete, Greece (MED96), of the 2008 16th MED in Corsica, France (MED08) and of the 2010 18th Mediterranean Conference on Control and Automation in Marrakesh, Morocco (MED'10).
-He was Honorary co-Chair of the 2013 International Conference on Control, Decision and Information Technologies (CoDIT'13) in Hammamet, Tunisia, and of the 2013 International Conference on Systems and Control (ICSC 2013) in Algiers, Algeria.
+Recognitions: He was the Honorary Chair of the 1996 4th IEEE Mediterranean Conference on Control and Automation in Crete, Greece (MED96), of the 2008 16th MED in Corsica, France (MED08), the 2010 18th MED in Marrakesh, Morocco (MED'10) and the 26th MED in Zadar, Croatia (MED18).
+He was Honorary co-Chair of the 2013 International Conference on Control, Decision and Information Technologies (CoDIT'13) in Hammamet, Tunisia, and of the2013 International Conference on Systems and Control (ICSC 2013) in Algiers, Algeria.

 He has been plenary and keynote speaker in many conferences and research workshops including the 2009 American Control Conference.
 He was Science Keynote Speaker at the 2012 NSF Cyber-Physical Systems (CPS) PI Meeting in Washington D.C., October 2012.

 At the University of Notre Dame he has been the recipient of several teaching awards.
 He was recognized for his accomplishments in teaching and research on the field (20-yard line) at the Notre Dame vs. Boston College game on November 19, 2011, in front of 80,000 football fans and was presented with a signed football by Provost Tom Burish.
 He was the recipient of the 2013 Faculty Award of the University of Notre Dame.
-The Faculty Award was established in the 1927-28 academic year by the Alumni Association.
+The Faculty Award was established in the 1927-28 academic year by the Notre Dame Alumni Association.
 It singles out that faculty member who, in the opinion of his or her colleagues, has contributed outstanding services to the University.
-Nominations are received from the faculty at large and a committee of former Faculty Award winners makes the final selection.

 He is a Distinguished Lecturer of the IEEE Control Systems Society, a recipient of the IEEE Distinguished Member Award of the Control Systems Society, and an IEEE Third Millennium Medal recipient.